Ramgree/sysmod2020/team/Lab_06.10_tasks.md

 * Tina is a passionate gamer and always wants to win at everything she does.
 She doesn't even care if she won fair and square or by cheating - she's always looking for new ways to trick her opponents and the system, no matter what kind of a game she's playing.
 Her favourite trick in playing Mancala is that whenever she reaches her Kalah, she tries to sneak several pebbles into it, rather than just one, in order to fill it more quickly.
 She might also skip some pits if it seems to favor her position in the game.<br>

 In order for the game to be enjoyable for Tina's opponents as well, we'd have to implement strict control over what moves a user can or cannot do.
 For example, a user must not be able to drop several pebbles into the same pit/Kalah or skip pits on their way.
-Such illegal moves should be stopped as smoothly as possible - we can't allow a situation where a player does something wrong and this makes the whole system crash or results in incorrect game results.<br>
+Such illegal moves should be stopped as smoothly as possible - we can't allow a situation where a player does something wrong and this makes the whole system crash or results in incorrect game results.<br><br>

 ### 3) ATM Money Withdrawal Usecase